LinqLover/symbolic-execution-survey/notes/LITERATURE.md

 Findings:

-- **Contributions:** exhaustive documentation of Microsoft Intellitest tooling; brief summary of implementation and limitations
+- **Contributions:** exhaustive documentation of Microsoft IntelliTest tooling; brief summary of implementation and limitations

 ## PEX